delta-io/delta/docs/source/delta-clustering.md

 OPTIMIZE table_name FULL;
 ```

 .. important:: Running `OPTIMIZE FULL` reclusters all existing data as necessary.
-For large tables that have not previously been clustered on the specified keys, this operation might take hours.
+For large tables that have not previously been clustered on the specified columns, this operation might take hours.

-Run `OPTIMIZE FULL` when you enable clustering for the first time or change clustering keys.
-If you have previously run `OPTIMIZE FULL` and there has been no change to clustering keys, `OPTIMIZE FULL` runs the same as `OPTIMIZE`.
-Always use `OPTIMIZE FULL` to ensure that data layout reflects the current clustering keys.
+Run `OPTIMIZE FULL` when you change clustering columns.
+If you have previously run `OPTIMIZE FULL` and there has been no change to clustering columns, `OPTIMIZE FULL` runs the same as `OPTIMIZE`.
+Always use `OPTIMIZE FULL` to ensure that data layout reflects the current clustering columns.

 ## Read data from a clustered table